Breast Cancer Situation in Ghana

 - Lack of Awareness

 - Lack of Support

-One of our greatest weapons in the fight against breast cancer in Ghana is education.
-Many women do not seek treatment because they do not know the early signs of breast cancer, or because of the stigma associated with the disease.
-Even more seek non-medically-based treatment from traditional “healers” allowing their health to deteriorate beyond the point of medical intervention.
+Key among our greatest weapons in the fight against breast cancer in Ghana are education and awareness creation.
+Majority of our women do not seek EARLY treatment because of the lack of knowledge, stigma and misinformation about the disease.
+Even more women seek non-medical treatment options allowing breast cancer to metastasize (spread to other organs) before seeking medical intervention.
 This means women die needlessly.